Betty Nobel, President

 In addition to pursuing his education, Tommy also participated in many areas of community service.
 At first, Tommy resumed some of his leadership roles in his church with children and youth ministries, as well as college and career groups; Tommy even participated as an interpreter for different gatherings and functions at the church.
 Later on, Tommy was trained and became a crisis-line volunteer, helping distressed callers through listening and referrals.
 As Tommy became more confident, he started to reach out and help others in similar situations offering support as a peer counselor with CNIB, and visiting families both locally and overseas in China for technical and emotional support.

 Currently, Tommy is working as a group facilitator for CNIB, continuing to apply his skills and experiences to help others struggling with blindness.
 Having gone through the pains of struggle and the joy of recovery, Tommy learned the importance of support from community, friends, and family.
-With that knowledge, Tommy desires to give back to his community in a greater way by serving on the board of Blind Beginnings starting in the year 2016.
+With that knowledge, Tommy desires to give back to his community in a greater way by serving on the board of Blind Beginnings since 2016.